Please be advised that some of the Office for Justice Initiatives' volunteer attorney programs are now available online.

-Volunteer lawyers provide legal advice on support, paternity, custody,visitation, family offense and guardianship matters to unrepresented litigants in Family Court in New York, Kings, Queens, Bronx and Richmond Counties.
+Volunteer attorneys provide legal advice on support, paternity, custody, visitation, family offense, and guardianship matters to unrepresented litigants in Family Court Help Centers in New York, Kings, Queens, Bronx, and Richmond Counties.

-While under the supervision of the Supreme Court’s Help Center’s Court Attorneys, volunteer attorneys will assist unrepresented litigants in the preparation of uncontested divorce papers to enable them to accomplish divorce through the State Supreme Court.
-Volunteer lawyers do not represent the litigants in court or file papers on their behalf.
+Volunteer attorneys assist unrepresented litigants with the preparation of uncontested divorce papers in New York City’s Supreme Courts.
+Volunteer attorneys do not represent the litigants in court or file papers on their behalf.

 This program is temporarily unavailable.
 Please check this page for updates on when the program will resume.

 Virtual Court Navigators are specially trained, supervised, and available to help court users prepare for court appearances, find court forms, get answers to general questions, find community programs and services, refer people to legal service providers, navigate the court’s website, and more.
 Virtual Court Navigators are not attorneys and cannot provide legal advice.

 The Virtual Court Navigator Program will operate on a limited basis in Albany, Columbia, Rensselaer, Ulster, Broome, Tompkins, and Chemung Counties as well as Erie County Surrogate's Court.

 For more information visit the Virtual Court Navigator Program webpage.